 Indian Wildlife (Protection) Act: Schedule I

-IUCN Red list: Endangered
+IUCN Red list: Vulnerable

 Adult loggerheads measure between 75 and 100 cm in length and typically weigh up to 159 kg.
 Loggerheads are named after their exceptionally large heads.
 Their front flippers are short and thick with 2 claws, while the rear flippers can have 2 or 3 claws.
 Track marks measure 70 to 90 cm wide, are moderately deep and have asymmetrical diagonal marks made by forelimbs.
 The tail drag mark is usually absent.

 The carapace, which is reddish-brown with a yellowish-brown plastron, is heart- shaped.
 Hatchlings have a dark-brown carapace with flippers which are pale brown on the margins.

 Primarily carnivorous, loggerheads feed on shellfish that inhabit the bottom of the ocean and can be easily crushed with their powerful jaws.
 They also feed on horseshoe crabs, clams, mussels and other invertebrates.

 Loggerheads reach sexual maturity at approximately 30 to 35 years of age.
 The average interval between nesting seasons is 2 to 3 years, but this can vary from 1 to 6 years.
 The loggerhead mating season is from late March to early June and they prefer to nest during the night.